sbb-design-systems/lyne-components/src/elements/flip-card/flip-card-details/readme.md

-The `sbb-flip-card-details`, when used inside a `sbb-flip-card`, will show its contents when the card is flipped.
+The `sbb-flip-card-details`, when used inside a [sbb-flip-card](/docs/elements-sbb-flip-card-sbb-flip-card--docs), will show its contents when the card is flipped.
 The component's slot is implicitly set to `"details"`.

 ```html